puppetlabs/puppet-docs/source/guides/installation.markdown

 ### Create Your Site Manifest

-Because the Puppet language is declarative, it does not make as much sense to speak of "executing" Puppet manifests, or to describe them as "scripts".
-We choose to use the word manifest to describe Puppet programs, and we speak of *applying* those manifests to the local system.
+Puppet is a declarative system, so it does not make much sense to speak of "executing" Puppet programs or scripts.
+Instead, we choose to use the word *manifest* to describe our Puppet code, and we speak of *applying* those manifests to the managed systems.
 Thus, a *manifest* is a text document written in the Puppet language and meant to describe and result in a desired configuration.

-Puppet is written with the assumption that you will have one central manifest capable of configuring an entire site, which we call the *site manifest*.
+Puppet assumes that you will have one central manifest capable of configuring an entire site, which we call the *site manifest*.
 You could have multiple, separate site manifests if you wanted, though if doing this each of them would need their own puppet servers.
+Individual system differences can be seperated out, node by node, in the site manifest.

 Puppet will start with /etc/puppet/manifests/site.pp as the primary manifest, so create /etc/puppet/manifests and add your manifest, along with any files it includes, to that directory.
-It is highly recommended that you use
-[version control](http://svnbook.red-bean.com/) to keep track of changes to manifests.
+It is highly recommended that you use some form of version control (git, svn, etc) to keep track of changes to manifests.

 ### Example Manifest

-The site manifest can be as simple or as complicated as you want.
-A good starting example is to make sure that your sudoers file has the appropriate permissions:
+The site manifest can do as little or as much as you want.
+A good starting point is a manifest that makes sure that your sudoers file has the appropriate permissions:

     # site.pp